crowdcent/centimators/README.md

 ## Quick Start

 `centimators` transformers and estimators are dataframe-agnostic, powered by [narwhals](https://narwhals-dev.github.io/narwhals/).
 You can use the same transformer seamlessly with both Pandas and Polars DataFrames.
-Here's an example with RankTransformer, which calculates the normalized rank of features for all tickers within a single date period.
+Here's an example with RankTransformer, which calculates the normalized rank of features for all tickers over time *by date*.

 First, let's define some common data:
 ```python